amitb9296/UART/README.md

 The number of stop bits can be 1, 1.5 or 2.

 # Note that the LSB of the data word is transmitted first.

-Transmission with 8 data bits, no parity, and 1 stop bit is shown in Figure.